tombye/trexit/_posts/2017-10-07-4-days-to-santiago.markdown

 ## Galician gin

-We found a bar in Palas de Rei that does gin and tonics with this Galician gin.
+We found a bar in Palas de Rei that made gin and tonics with this Galician gin.

 <a href="https://www.ginfestival.com/products/nordes"><img src="https://github.com/tombye/trexit/raw/gh-pages/assets/images/nordes-gin.jpg" alt="Nordes Galician gin" /></a>

-They also happen to be the size of a small fishbowl but we didn't let that stop us.
+The glasses also happened to be the size of a small fishbowl but we didn't let that stop us.

 ## Loo dancing